ANNIEsoft/ToolAnalysis/UserTools/LAPPDBaselineSubtract/README.md

-# LAPPDBaselineSubtract
+# LAPPDStoreBaselineSubstract

-LAPPDBaselineSubtract
+LAPPDStoreBaselineSubstract

 ## Data

-Describe any data formats LAPPDBaselineSubtract creates, destroys, changes, or analyzes.
+Describe any data formats LAPPDStoreBaselineSubstract creates, destroys, changes, or analyzes.
 E.G.

 **RawLAPPDData** `map<Geometry, vector<Waveform<double>>>`
 * Takes this data from the `ANNIEEvent` store and finds the number of peaks

 ## Configuration

-Describe any configuration variables for LAPPDBaselineSubtract.
+Describe any configuration variables for LAPPDStoreBaselineSubstract.

 ```
 param1 value1